 Embracing a digital content development strategy makes a lot of sense, period!
 The process of selling anything — whether it’s products or services — now begins long before there’s contact with a salesperson, if that ever takes place at all.
 Most consumers are doing their homework online prior to any transaction.

-- It’s an opportunity to display a point of view — your sensibility of, and sensitivity to, related topics are important brand codifiers.
+- It’s an opportunity to display a point of view — your sensibility of, and sensitivity to, a variety of relevant are important brand codifiers.

 - Use pictures and video.
 It doesn’t have to be all about the written word.
-A blog can be a de facto portfolio or a time-sensitive addendum to your existing one.
+Your website can be a de facto portfolio.
+A blog can be a time-sensitive addendum to your existing one.
 Displaying a work-in-progress or work that may/may not make it into your portfolio site lets people in on the process.

 - Search Engine Optimization (SEO): the Web’s search engines are constantly indexing sites in order to find appropriate landing spots for search requests.
 If you’re smart, you think about this beforehand and develop a content strategy to help your business get discovered.